Macielyoung/VacationCorpus/README.md

 # VacationCorpus
-This project is used to collect leave corpus from various industries.
+This project is used to collect vacation corpus from various industries.